Ovladimirou/Detecting-CXR-and-CT-Covid19-images-using-Deep-Learning/README.md

 # Detecting- Covid19-CXR-and-CT-images-using-Deep-Learning

-Detecting and Classifying CT and CXR Covid-19 iamges using Deep Learning and more precisly with the use of Python programming languages along its libraries and frameworks TensorFlow, Keras API, numpy, pandas, matplot, confusion matrix and more.
+Detecting and Classifying CT and CXR Covid-19 iamges using Deep Learning and more precisly with the use of Python programming languages along with its libraries and frameworks TensorFlow, Keras API, numpy, pandas, matplot, confusion matrix and more.
+This was done with Jupyter Notebook

 # Abstract